suttonwilliamd/tpc-server/README.md

     # asyncio.run(retrieve_data())
     pass
 ```

-MCP Interface Summary
-Tools (Actions)
- * create_thought: Logs a new thought.
-   * content (str, required)
-   * plan_id (str, optional): Link to an existing plan ID.
-   * uncertainty_flag (bool, optional, default: False)
- * create_plan: Defines a new plan/task.
-   * description (str, required)
-   * status (str, optional, default: "todo"): Must be one of PlanStatus enum values (todo, in-progress, blocked, done).
-   * dependencies (List[str], optional): List of existing plan IDs this plan depends on.
- * log_change: Records a changelog entry linked to a plan.
-   * plan_id (str, required): ID of the plan this change relates to.
-   * description (str, required): Description of the change made.
-   * thought_ids (List[str], optional): List of existing thought IDs relevant to this change.
-Resources (Data URIs)
- * tpc://thoughts: Retrieves all logged thoughts.
- * tpc://thoughts/{thought_id}: Retrieves a specific thought by its ID.
- * tpc://plans: Retrieves all defined plans, including their dependencies.
- * tpc://plans/{plan_id}: Retrieves a specific plan by its ID, including dependencies.
- * tpc://changelog: Retrieves all changelog entries, including linked thought IDs.
- * tpc://changelog/{change_id}: Retrieves a specific changelog entry by its ID, including linked thought IDs.
-Storage Mechanism
- * Data is persisted in a single SQLite database file (tpc_data.db) located in the project's root directory.
- * SQLAlchemy Core Expression Language is used to define the database schema (thoughts, plans, changelog tables) and construct queries.
- * Relationships (plan dependencies, changelog-thought links) are managed via dedicated join tables (plan_dependencies, changelog_thoughts) using foreign keys, ensuring relational integrity.
- * Asynchronous database access is handled by SQLAlchemy's native asyncio extension (sqlalchemy.ext.asyncio) using the aiosqlite driver.
- * Database sessions (AsyncSession) are managed per-request/per-tool-invocation using an async_session_factory.
-Concurrency Handling
- * The application leverages Python's asyncio for non-blocking I/O operations.
- * Database interactions are asynchronous using sqlalchemy.ext.asyncio, preventing the database from blocking the server's event loop.
- * SQLite handles concurrency at the database file level.
-While generally robust for single-process async applications or moderate loads, high write concurrency can still lead to database is locked errors, especially if using multiple worker processes (uvicorn --workers N > 1).
-The session-per-request model helps manage transactional integrity.
-Running with a single worker (--workers 1) is often recommended for SQLite backends under potential write contention.
-Future Work / Next Steps
- * Update/Delete Operations: Add MCP tools to modify or delete existing thoughts, plans (e.g., update status), or changelog entries.
- * Resource Filtering/Pagination: Enhance resource endpoints (tpc://*) to support query parameters for filtering (e.g., tpc://plans?status=in-progress), sorting, and pagination.
- * Error Handling: Improve granularity of error reporting back through MCP.
- * Testing: Implement comprehensive unit and integration tests for MCP tools and resource logic.
- * Security: If needed, investigate adding authentication/authorization layers suitable for MCP.
- * Documentation: Generate more formal documentation for the MCP interface (perhaps from Pydantic models or tool docstrings).
-Contributing
+## MCP Interface Summary

+### Tools (Actions)

+* **create_thought**: Logs a new thought.
+   * `content` (str, required)
+   * `plan_id` (str, optional): Link to an existing plan ID.
+   * `uncertainty_flag` (bool, optional, default: False)
+* **create_plan**: Defines a new plan/task.
+   * `description` (str, required)
+   * `status` (str, optional, default: "todo"): Must be one of PlanStatus enum values (todo, in-progress, blocked, done).
+   * `dependencies` (List[str], optional): List of existing plan IDs this plan depends on.
+* **log_change**: Records a changelog entry linked to a plan.
+   * `plan_id` (str, required): ID of the plan this change relates to.
+   * `description` (str, required): Description of the change made.
+   * `thought_ids` (List[str], optional): List of existing thought IDs relevant to this change.

+### Resources (Data URIs)

+* **tpc://thoughts**: Retrieves all logged thoughts.
+* **tpc://thoughts/{thought_id}**: Retrieves a specific thought by its ID.
+* **tpc://plans**: Retrieves all defined plans, including their dependencies.
+* **tpc://plans/{plan_id}**: Retrieves a specific plan by its ID, including dependencies.
+* **tpc://changelog**: Retrieves all changelog entries, including linked thought IDs.
+* **tpc://changelog/{change_id}**: Retrieves a specific changelog entry by its ID, including linked thought IDs.

+## Storage Mechanism

+* Data is persisted in a single SQLite database file (tpc_data.db) located in the project's root directory, configurable via environment variables.
+* SQLAlchemy Core Expression Language is used to define the database schema with appropriate indexes for performance.
+* Relationships (plan dependencies, changelog-thought links) are managed via dedicated join tables with proper foreign keys.
+* Asynchronous database access is optimized with batch operations and efficient JOIN queries.
+* Proper connection pooling is configured for production-level usage.

+## Concurrency Handling

+* The application leverages Python's asyncio with optimized transaction management.
+* Database connections are managed through an efficient connection pool configured for production loads.
+* Batch operations reduce the number of database round-trips for improved performance under concurrency.
+* Time-ordered UUIDs (UUID7) help maintain chronological order without timestamp column queries.

+## Future Work / Next Steps

+* **Update/Delete Operations**: Add MCP tools to modify or delete existing thoughts, plans, or changelog entries.
+* **Resource Filtering/Pagination**: Enhance resource endpoints to support query parameters for filtering and sorting.
+* **Full-Text Search**: Add search capabilities for thought and plan content.
+* **Metrics Collection**: Add performance monitoring for database operations.
+* **Schema Migration Support**: Implement Alembic for database schema versioning.
+* **Testing**: Implement comprehensive unit and integration tests for MCP tools and resource logic.
+* **Security**: If needed, investigate adding authentication/authorization layers suitable for MCP.
+* **Documentation**: Generate more formal documentation for the MCP interface.

+## Contributing

 (Optional: Add contribution guidelines here if you plan to accept contributions).

-License
+## License

 (Optional: Specify your license, e.g., MIT License, Apache 2.0, or state if it's proprietary).